SaranshSaxena18/RestAssuredBDD-GoRestAPI/README.md

 # RestAssuredBDD-GoRestAPI
-This project aims to automate APIs for this web application - https://gorest.co.in/rest-console.
+This project aims to automate APIs for the web application - https://gorest.co.in/rest-console.

 **Technologies Used**